ucsdcses/tridev/index.md

 TriDev is a quarter-long program that allows students to build end-to-end CS projects.

-Students are set into groups of 4/5 people, and build software projects throughout the quarter.
+Students are set into groups of 4 to 5 people, and build software projects throughout the quarter.
 Students get to build skills that recruiters look for, and can build a project that they can feature on their resumes!

 ***`Before reading further, TriDev is time intensive.
 Be ready to put in 7-10 hours per week if you apply.`***